SapitoSucio/froggo-guides/docs/script_commands.md

       .@menureference[@j] = .@i;

-      // Since we've just added a menu item into the list, we increment
+      // Since we`ve just added a menu item into the list, we increment
       // the menu lines counter.

       .@j++;